CLOSE Close

 The base charge applies per meter and is based on the type of building that is served and the amperage rating of the customer’s primary fuse box or breaker panel.

-The base charge for medium-sized customers (most single-family homes) will be increased from 10 cents/day to 34 cents/day, or approximately $7.50 per month.
-To balance the increase to the base charge, the energy usage charge for medium-sized residential customers will decrease from 10.47 cents/kWh to 10.14 cents/kWh, a savings of approximately $3.65/month.
+On April 1, 2024, the base charge for medium-sized customers (most single-family homes) will be increased from 35 cents/day to 59 cents/day, or approximately $17.70 per month.
+The energy usage charge for medium-sized residential customers will increase from 10.14 cents/kWh to 10.26 cents/kWh.

 The amount of the base charge is based on home size and type.
 Customers are categorized as: